 - Sugar syrup with a consistency of one tread is required for making “Dorbesh”.

-- Turn the flame on and place a thick bottom pan with 4 cup sugar and around ¾ cup water and cook on high flame for around 1-2 minutes to melt the sugar completely.
+- Turn the flame on and place a thick bottom pan with 4 cups sugar and around ¾ cup water and cook on high flame for around 1-2 minutes to melt the sugar completely.

-- Now cook for another 2-3 minute in medium flame and check the consistency of the sugar syrup.
-Take a 1-2 drop of syrup in a spoon and let it cool and after that check the consistency with the help of fingers.
+- Take 1-2 drops of syrup in a spoon and let it cool and after that check the consistency with the help of fingers.
 If the thread formed then switch off the flame immediately or else cook for another 1-2 minutes and check the consistency.

 Making of the Batter for Bonde /Boondi: